7ZS5/Ultimud/docs/commands.md

 - hail + (target): Sends a simple "Hail, (target)!" to the instance chat.
 - yes: To answer yes
 - no: To answer no

-# System:
-- help: List the help menu and help commands.
-- cmds: Lists all game commands.